swkasica/minCombinR/README.md

 minCombinR implements an architecture for generating static charts and complex combinations using a minimal specification syntax.
 We are currently in the process of writing a manuscript that details our theoretical and technical contributions of our architecture.

 #### Project Status
 minCombinR is currently stable research code.
-Those of you that wish to download an play around with minCombinR are welcomed to do so.
+We are in the process of testing it, finding edge cases, and defining reasonable limits of what we support.
+Those of you that wish to download and play around with minCombinR are welcomed to do so.
 Please use the issues in this repository tell us what you've found.

 ### Getting started